-Thursday 14 May 2020
+Thursday, 14 May 2020

 SC Wiener Viktoria (Austria)

-By 2007-08 Viktoria found themselves in the fifth tier Oberliga A where they ended in eighth position before finishing as runners-up the next season under coach Milos Letic as Robert Holub and Drazen Vidovic smashed in the goals.
+By 2007-08, Viktoria found themselves in the fifth-tier Oberliga A, finishing as runners-up the following season under trainer Milos Letic as Robert Holub and Drazen Vidovic smashed in the goals.
+Austrian national side record scorer Toni Polster became chief trainer, taking the side to the title in 2011-12 with striker Markus Kapeller scoring an incredible forty-six goals.

 The success continued.
 Viktoria qualified for the ÖFB Cup, where they progressed to the Round of 16 before being eliminated by Bundesliga club SV Reid.
-The Wiener Stadtliga championship was also won with midfielder Bernhard Ungerböck a huge contributing factor.
+The Wiener Stadtliga championship was also won with midfielder Bernhard Ungerböck as a contributing factor.

-The success was noticed by FC Admira Wacker Mödling who tempted Polster away with Andreas Reisinger arriving in his place.
-The new man lasted until January 2014 when Polster returned but could not save his side from relegation from Regionalliga Ost.
+The success was noticed by FC Admira Wacker Mödling, who tempted Polster away with Andreas Reisinger arriving in his place.
+The new man lasted until January 2014, when Polster returned but could not save his side from relegation from Regionalliga Ost.

-The team held off the challenge of ASK Elektra to lift the Wiener Stadtliga title in 2018-19 thanks to the form of ever present goalkeeper Günther Arnberger and the goals of Dominik Rotter with assistance from Kevin Bangai.
+The team held off the challenge of ASK Elektra to lift the Wiener Stadtliga title in 2018-19 thanks to the form of ever-present goalkeeper Günther Arnberger and the goals of Dominik Rotter with assistance from Kevin Bangai.

 My visit

-Sunday 8th March 2020
+Stadium Visit - Sunday 8th March 2020

 It was day three of my long weekend of football, sightseeing and socialising in the beautiful city of Vienna.
 I awoke at Star Inn Hotel Wien Schönbrunn in excellent form after an early night and a proper rest on a sunny morning.

-Some breakfast was in order, so I broke the journey to my first venue by calling in at McDonalds outside Meidling station, as much to break a €50 note somewhere where I knew that they would have change.
+Some breakfast was in order, so I broke the journey to my first venue by calling in at McDonald's outside Meidling station, as much to break a €50 note somewhere where I knew that they would have change.

 It was just one stop on the U6 train to Tscherttegasse from where a short walk on Graffitistraße alongside a railway brought me to the entrance to Sportplatz Wiener Viktoria on the corner of Oswaldgasse.